DamnWidget/anaconda.developers.docs/architecture/the_anaconda_worker_system.md

         self.message = []
 ```

-<blockquote>**note**: select is not a real good choice for environments that needs to handle lots of connections concurrently, for an asnchronous client that is not going to try to perform more than five or six operations concurrently is just fine.</blockquote>
+<blockquote>**note**: select is not a real good choice for environments that needs to handle lots of connections concurrently, for an asynchronous client that is not going to try to perform more than five or six operations concurrently is just fine.</blockquote>

 The JsonClient knows how to communicate with the remote asynchronous socket of the JsonServer as well as register callbacks to handle the JsonServer responses when they are available.

 Each JsonServer has a hashmap where the key is a hexed unique id and the content is a callback.
 Before to send a request to the JsonServer, a JsonClient instance generate a hexed unique id for that request and register a callback on it, then it send the hexed unique id to the JsonServer that will send it back with it results all together.

-When the JsonClient handle a reponse from the JsonServer, it lookup in it's hexed unique ids hash map for the hex id and fire the registered callback with the data that the JsonServer returned.
+When the JsonClient handle a response from the JsonServer, it lookup in it's hexed unique ids hash map for the hex id and fire the registered callback with the data that the JsonServer returned.
 Then the callback is removed form the hash map.

-The callback can be an anconda `Callback` object or whatever other callable object.
+The callback can be an anaconda `Callback` object or whatever other callable object.

 ## The Worker